07 March V10 Paulet Island 5061 2000px

 9. From the first idea to turn-key delivery

-Ulstein is a group of companies specialising in ship construction, designs, solutions, and marine systems.
-We follow the complete project, from first ideas and sketches through design and engineering to construction, testing, and finishing.
-Upon delivery, we will hand over a full package of the latest version of the drawings and manuals.
+Ulstein is a group of companies specialising in ship construction, ship design, solutions, and marine systems.
+We manage the entire project lifecycle, from initial ideas and sketches through design and engineering to construction, testing, and final delivery.
+Upon delivery, we provide a complete documentation package, including the latest versions of all drawings and manuals.

 A shortlist of our portfolio